Mali crisis: UN calls for 'swift deployment' of troops

 These were set to begin this month but the renewed fighting threatens their chances of success, she adds.

-Some European leaders have voiced concerns that jihadists could use Mali's vast Islamist-controlled area to launch attacks on Europe.'Global crisis'
+Some European leaders have voiced concerns that jihadists could use Mali's vast Islamist-controlled area to launch attacks on Europe.

 The latest fighting is the most serious since the militants captured the north from government forces in April 2012.